MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

 * Subject line keywords
 * Recipient/sender attributes

-For example, you can create a metric that gives you an email count for each person where at least one person from the Sales organization is included in the email.
+For example, you can add a metric to get an email count for each person where at least one person from the Sales organization is included in email.

  ![Person query base metric](../Images/WpA/Tutorials/query-base-metric.png)